blue-veery-gmbh/spring-rest-2-ts/README.md

    + JacksonInject - marks TS property as readonly
    + JsonRawValue - changes TS property type to any

-Java collections are converted into arrays, Java Map is converted into object where key has a string type and value is converted
+Java collections are converted into JavaScript arrays, Java Map is converted into object where key has a string type and value is converted
 Typescript Type

 ## Spring REST controllers converter